mgreensmith/mgreensmith.github.com/_posts/2016-12-09-docker-for-mac-how-to-access-host-services-from-containers.md

 sudo ifconfig lo0 alias 169.254.254.254
 ```

 Now your host `localhost` services are accessible from containers via this IP.

+Note that this has security implications, as you're adding a link-local alias IP, which is accessible from your local network (even though it's bound to your loopback interface).
+While the interface won't answer ARP requests for this IP, other devices on your LAN could manually add an ARP entry with this IP and the MAC address of your physical interface, and access your hosted services.

-I took it one step further and added a launchd service to add this interface on every host boot:
+To make the alias persistent, you can create a launchd service to add the alias on every host boot:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>